-Scaramucci says tweet was not a threat to Priebus
+Scaramucci: 'If Reince wants to explain he's not a leaker, let him do that'

 "Wrong!
 Tweet was public notice to leakers that all Sr Adm officials are helping to end illegal leaks.@Reince45," he tweeted in response to an Axios article's headline that read, "Scaramucci appears to want Priebus investigated by FBI."

-Speaking to CNN's Chris Cuomo on "New Day" Thursday, Scaramucci said Priebus can address leaks himself.

-Scaramucci and Priebus have long had a strained relationship, and sources have told CNN that both Priebus and chief strategist Steve Bannon fiercely opposed Scaramucci's hiring as communications director.
+Scaramucci and Priebus have long had a strained relationship, but Thursday's interview is the most public airing of that relationship yet.
+Sources have told CNN that both Priebus and chief strategist Steve Bannon fiercely opposed Scaramucci's hiring as communications director.

 When he joined the administration late last week, Scaramucci pushed back on reports of any discord inside the West Wing, especially about the reports of a tense relationship with Priebus.